Joan Goodfellow: Later work in film and television (1975–1984)

 In 1978, Goodfellow was reunited with Richard C. Sarafian, the director of Lolly-Madonna, for a minor supporting role in Sunburn.
 The film was made in Acapulco and featured Farrah Fawcett and Joan Collins, two major stars of that era.
 In 1979, she appeared in the TV-movie, Amateur Night at the Dixie Bar and Grill, a series of character vignettes, all taking place in a country road house on a rainy evening.
 According to one critic, the film was a "reasonably innocuous" effort.
 Yet many notable performers wandered back and forth through various scenes, including Dennis Quaid, Tanya Tucker, Candy Clark, Sheree North, and Henry Gibson.
 Goodfellow, for once, was allowed a song.
 She delivers an emotional ballad, the lyrics explaining why her character, a girl-next-door waitress obsessed with soap operas and mood rings, harbors a crush for a short-tempered roustabout, played by Don Johnson.
 About this time, Goodfellow, living in West Los Angeles with her 3-year-old son, was divorced from her husband, who would later move to Nashville to continue his songwriting and performing career.

-In 1981, after completing work in a feminist-themed sports TV-movie, The Oklahoma City Dolls, she played a "blonde bombshell" nurse named BeeBee Darnell in an episode of the Peter Cook situation comedy The Two of Us.
+In 1981, after completing work in a feminist-themed sports TV-movie, The Oklahoma City Dolls, she played a "blonde bombshell" nurse named BeeBee Darnell in an episode of the Peter Cook situation comedyThe Two of Us.
 The next year, she made another sitcom appearance, this time in the Erma Bombeck-inspired series Maggie.
-But one of her more notable appearances occurred when casting director Judy Courtney, who had seen Goodfellow audition for a part in Tootsie (1982), urged her to test for a new movie, A Flash of Green, based on a John D. MacDonald novel.
-The film chronicles the story of a fictional muckraking journalist (Ed Harris) who double-crosses a small-town political boss (Richard Jordan).
-Goodfellow plays Mitchie, the hero's former high-school sweetheart who alters her hair style as fast as she changes boyfriends, all the while holding a torch for the crusading newspaperman.
+But one of her more notable appearances occurred when casting director Judy Courtney, who had seen Goodfellow audition for a part in Tootsie (1982), urged her to test for a new movie, A Flash of Green, based on a John D. MacDonald novel about small-town political corruption.
 This 1984 opus was her final film credit.